mrmeku/brackets-closure-linter/README.md

 Usage
 ---
-After installation, the closure linter's `gjslint` becomes your default javascript linter.
+After installation, the closure linter's gjslint` becomes your default javascript linter.
 To see it in action, open a JavaScript file.
 In the bottom right corner of your editor you will either see a green checkmark (which means no problems were found) or a yellow exclamation mark.
 Click on the exclamation mark and a bottom panel will open listing all the problems found.

 The closure linter also comes bundled with a `fixjsstyle` command which can automatically fix identified linting errors.
 To see it in action, open a JavaScript file.
 If you see a yellow exclamation mark in the bottom right corner of your editor, you have linting errors that `fixjsstyle` may be able to fix.
 Select  `Edit > Fixjsstyle` menu or `Cmd-Shift-J(Mac) / Ctrl-Shift-J(Win)` to run the command.
 Then save your file and watch your linting errors disappear!

 You can also have fixjsstyle run automatically whenever you save a javascript or html document by selecting `Edit > Fixjsstyle On Save`.

+Files
+___
+main.js:
+  Sets up menu items for `fixjsstyle` and `fixjsstyle on save` When brackets is ready, `gjslint` is regestered to lint both a javascript html closureLinterDomain.js:
+  A node instance which creates a temporary file copied from the editor's current text and runs the closure linter closure_linter/:
+  Google's closure linter